Most Popular Saltwater Aquarium Fish

 The longnose hawkfish is a medium-sized fish that grows up to 5 inches.
 This type of fish is common in the Indo-Pacific region.
 The longnose hawkfish has an elongated body with a small head and a sharply narrowed nose.
 The color of the fish is light with a red or reddish checkered pattern.
 The longnose hawkfish lives in the lower layers of the aquarium.
 This fish is unpretentious and is perfect for novice aquarists.

-The longnose hawkfish needs an aquarium of 30 gallons with enough shelter.
+The longnose hawkfish need an aquarium of 30 gallons with enough shelter.
 The longnose hawkfish is better kept alone with proportionate fish.
 In a reef aquarium, it can attack crustaceans.

 Diamond Watchman Goby